 A little bit of weight loss goes a long way to improving fertility.
 Losing 5 kg is a manageable target for most and you can start now.
 Just moving your metabolism a little bit in the direction of burning off fat stores, can stimulate ovarian activity, improve egg and sperm quality and increase fertility.

 Acupuncture can be used to help reduce your appetite and improve your metabolism to promote weight loss.
 An analysis of your constitution and the reasons for your weight gain by an experienced acupuncturist will lead to an individualised treatment plan designed to maximise weight loss.
-We use gentle electro acupuncture and Chinese herbal medicine to reduce waist circumference and abdominal obesity.
+We use gentle electro acupuncture and Chinese herbal medicine to help to reduce waist circumference and abdominal obesity.
 Acupuncture can reduce the level of specific hormones which affect appetite and metabolism.

-Schedule; Acupuncture 1 – 3 times per week for 1 – 3 months before IVF, or until goal weight is achieved or until you conceive.
+Suggested Schedule; Acupuncture 1 – 3 times per week for 1 – 3 months before IVF, or until goal weight is achieved or until you conceive.

 The environment that eggs occupy during their lengthy maturation process in the ovary has an impact on what shape they are in before meeting a sperm (with or without an IVF embryologist in attendance).
 They need a good blood supply, the right nutrients, the right hormone signals and the capacity to supply enough energy to the embryo.

-Schedule; Acupuncture once a week, Chinese herbs twice a day for 3 – 6 months
+Suggested Schedule; Acupuncture once a week, Chinese herbs twice a day for 3 – 6 months

 Many clinical trials in several countries have demonstrated the benefit of acupuncture to sperm quality (references).
 This is particularly the case where there is low motility or high numbers of abnormal forms.
 Acupuncture is applied to the abdomen and the lower legs according to research protocols and your individual constitution.
 Mild electroacupuncture has been shown to increase blood flow through the small blood vessels of the testes, improving delivery of nutrients to developing sperm and promoting optimal sperm vitality.
 Thus acupuncture can be used as part of a pre-conception programme even where there is a normal semen analysis.